Fripe070/blahaj.group/README.md

     </div>
     ```

-    Site cards need to meet certain criteria to be accepted.
+    Website cards need to meet certain criteria to be accepted.
 See the [Guidelines and requirements](#guidelines-and-requirements) section for more information.

 ### Before committing: